 Reduces cart abandonment

 Secondly, for WordPress eCommerce websites, PCI DSS compliance standards demand to have an SSL certificate if their business volumes exceed a particular limit.
 So SSL certificate just contributes to fitting that needs perfectly.

 Establishes Brand identity

 The problem with the Internet is that anyone can purchase a domain and start a website of their own.
-Comodo SSL certificates and the likes ensure that only the legitimate owner of the Website can procure the domain and use it commercially.
+Comodo SSL certificates and the like ensure that only the legitimate owner of the Website can procure the domain and use it commercially.

 For instance, in the case of banks, customers can verify and ensure that they are logging into the official website of the bank itself and no other fake website where their credentials can be stolen.

 Wrapping it up

 WordPress is an awesome way to set up a website.
-It gives tremendous features for webmasters to fine-tune their website for maximum performance.
+It gives tremendous features for webmasters to fine-tune their websites for maximum performance.

 However, it is also riddled with several security flaws which give nightmares for Website owners.
 The most common types of security flaws and how they are exploited by hackers to jack up a website are described above.

 In the end, an SSL certificate can be rightly called an ultimate solution for all the security woes of a website owner.
 It also gives the added benefits of search engine friendliness, better cart conversions, and complete compliance with PCI standards.
 Applying SSL with other WordPress security practices can save your WordPress website from being hacked.

 Donâ€™t think of having an SSL certificate as an expense.
 Instead, it is an investment that will reap great benefits in terms of peace of mind and customer confidence in your website.
 Moreover, it is better to stay secure than remain prone to vulnerabilities.